- Borrow & Request

 Changes in Leadership.
 Models of leadership are changing in higher education, requiring new and different skills for future senior administrators and relying on a non-traditional pathway to leadership positions.
 Trends suggest that more and more faculty will retire in the next five to 15 years, and this demographic will include senior administrators.
 With leadership turnover comes the potential for realignment of OSU’s existing organizational structure that could benefit OSU Libraries and Press or diminish its current reporting status.

 OSU’s Next Capital Campaign.
 The OSU Foundation is finalizing its strategic plan and preparing for the launch of the university’s second capital campaign.
-This multi-year effort will provide possibilities for the University Librarian and other OSULP leaders to work with Foundation personnel to identify and gain access to individuals with interest in supporting the fundraising priorities of the Libraries and Press.
+This multi-year effort will provide possibilities for the Dean of Libraries and other OSULP leaders to work with Foundation personnel to identify and gain access to individuals with interest in supporting the fundraising priorities of the Libraries and Press.

 Sustainability.
 OSU Libraries and Press has engaged in multiple efforts that demonstrate our commitment to creating a more sustainable world.
 We have achieved successes in reducing the generation of waste that ends up in landfills through multiple strategies involving reuse, recycling and composting.
 We have an opportunity to build on these efforts and partner with other units on campus to adopt and implement additional objectives that would reduce OSU’s carbon footprint.